mmarquee/ui-automation/docs/developer.md

 ### Getting hold of a window
 * See [Element Discovery](element-discovery.md) for more details.

+The root element of the tree of automation elements is the user’s desktop.

 To get a 'desktop' window (i.e. one that appears in the Windows tasks bar), then the AutomationDesktop class provides a class function that returns a AutomationWindow object.